© Crown copyright 2020

 - use your Self Assessment ‘UK Property’ pages

-- make it separately, up to one year after 31 January following the end of the tax year - for example, if you are filling in your tax return for 2014 to 2015 you must make your election by 31 January 2017
+- make it separately, up to one year after 31 January following the end of the tax year - for example, if you’re filling in your tax return for 2017 to 2018 you must make your election by 31 January 2020

-If you have more than one property, you can use both averaging and period of grace elections to make sure that a property continues to qualify as a FHL.
+If you’ve more than one property, you can use both averaging and period of grace elections to make sure that a property continues to qualify as a FHL.

 Emma has 4 cottages that she lets as furnished holiday lettings.
 In some years cottage 3 doesn’t meet the letting condition.